 Directed by: Mimi Leder

 Titanic is a 1997 American epic romantic disaster drama film directed, written, co-produced, and co-edited by James Cameron.
-A fictionalized account of the sinking of the RMS Titanic, it stars Leonardo DiCaprio and Kate Winslet as members of different social classes who fall in love aboard the ship during its ill-fated maiden voyage.
+A fictionalized account of what happened to the RMS Titanic, it stars Leonardo DiCaprio and Kate Winslet as members of different social classes who fall in love aboard the ship during its ill-fated maiden voyage.
 Cameron's inspiration for the film came from his fascination with shipwrecks; he felt a love story interspersed with the human loss would be essential to convey the emotional message of the disaster.
-Production began in 1995, when Cameron shot footage of the actual Titanic wreck.
-The modern scenes on the research vessel were shot on board the Akademik Mstislav ...more on Wikipedia
+Production began in 1995, when Cameron shot footage of the actual Titanic wreck. ...more on Wikipedia

 Actors: Leonardo DiCaprio, Kate Winslet, Kathy Bates, James Cameron, Bill Paxton, + more